b3nmarley/ubuntu-odoo/README.md

 # Welcome to Ubuntu-Odoo!

-Hi!
 In this project I used Packer to build and provision Ubuntu 18.04 machine using preseed file for unattended installation.
-Then, shell script initiates Ansible installation and finally running playbook with two roles for Odoo and PostgreSQL installation. at the end of this process you will have the best-of-breed Ubuntu18.04-Odoo11.0 ready for production (it's a joke).<enter>
+Then, shell script initiates Ansible installation from APT repo and finally runs playbook with two roles for Odoo 11.0 and PostgreSQL installation.
+At the end of this process you will have the best-of-breed Ubuntu18.04 Odoo11.0 ready to use.